Cigar Humidity 101: Creating the Optimal Storage Conditions for Your Stogies

 However, the best humidity for cigars depends on a wide array of factors.
 Here’s what each humidity level does:

-• Lower humidity (around 65%) produces a firmer draw, a faster burn, and a slightly sharper flavour
+- Lower humidity (around 65%) produces a firmer draw, a faster burn, and a slightly sharper flavour, especially in cigars with a smaller ring gauge.

 The most important thing here is to know how to set up a humidor to keep humidity stable over time.
 Frequent fluctuations will damage your cigars.